 What is a derivative?

-A derivative article is a product made from a primary material, such as auto parts, cookware, nails, or furniture.
+A derivative article is a product made from a primary material, such as aluminum cans, steel fasteners, cookware, nails, or furniture.

 What steel or aluminum derivatives are subject to additional duties under Section 232?